-Do you remember a few weeks ago when I told you of my desires to serve and that I wasn’t sure how?
-You can see the full post here.
+Do you remember a few weeks ago when I told you of my desires to serve and that I wasn't sure how?
 There are some serious needs in the lives of people around me and I wanted to help.
 The morning after I prayed about what I could do I got an email about a photo contest and the grand prize would be $1500.
 I then asked you to vote.
 Well friends, we won.
 You and I, together, we won.
 We really did it!
 I have to tell you thank you.
 Thank you for your support and love.
 Thank you for taking the time to vote.
-I’m going to be sending two families who are in the thick of hospitals, cancer, and general hard spots $500 each, and I divided up the last $500 between four other families.
-Friends, that is SIX families who will be recieving some much needed Christmas cheer this holiday season.
-I’m crying just writing this.
+I'm going to be sending two families who are in the thick of hospitals, cancer, and general hard spots $500 each, and I divided up the last $500 between four other families.
+Friends, that is SIX families who will be receiving some much needed Christmas cheer this holiday season.
+I'm crying just writing this.
 You did this.
 You made this possible.
 Thank you.

 I also have a few thoughts to you on what hard times look like.

 I've learned this year that those who have fallen on hard times don't always look like struggling people.
 Yes, there are people in my life who are fighting horrible illnesses.
 Those people are the first I think of.
 Their struggles are often Facebook update worthy because friends and family want to be kept up to-date.
 Their struggles are big, and real, and obviously hard.